Series Introduction: Seven Unsolved Problems in Data Science and Analytics

 Steve Roemerman, our CEO, was recently asked to keynote a session on analytics hosted by the University of North Texas.
 He unveiled our list of these unsolved problems in that speech.
 We hope to convince you they are interesting and worth thinking about.

-WE don’t claim these are all “science” questions.
-WE think the first four are hard science.
-Number 5 and 6 might be hard science.
+We don’t claim these are all “science” questions.
+We think the first four are hard science.
+Numbers 5 and 6 might be hard science.
 Number 7 is probably not hard science, but it may be the most interesting problem of them all.

 So, no one will hurt our feelings if they think they have a better list.